linode/apl-docs/docs/for-devs/console/overview.md

 ## APL Console

-APL Console is the web UI of APL and offers access to all integrated apps and self-service tasks.
+APL Console is the web UI of APL and offers access to all integrated apps and self-service features.
 APL Console has a topbar showing a Team selector.
-The Team selector allows to switch between different Teams (if you are a member of different Teams).
+The Team selector allows you to switch between different Teams (if you are a member of different Teams).

 The Team view in APL Console gives access to 3 menu sections: